layilin/SP23-33852/_annotations/all_books.md

 [plant] 8.45 acajou.
 The cashew or cashewnut tree (*Anacardium occidentale*), native to Central and South America.
 While the nut is important to commerce today, the "cashew apple" or receptacle for the nut also was consumed during the eighteenth century.

 [plant] 8.45 sabbaca.
 Avocado (*Persea americana*), which probably originated in Central America.
 It then spread to the Caribbean in the aftermath of the Spanish conquest of Mexico.
-An important part of the diets of enslaved Africans who had access to it: they likely harvested it from woodlands, versus growing it in provision grounds or gardens.
+An important part of the diets of the enslaved who had access to it: they likely harvested it from woodlands, versus growing it in provision grounds or gardens.

 8.44n Shaddoc.
 Captain Shaddock, An Englishman who allegedly brought the first seeds of a shaddock (a pomelo, which is a type of grapefruit) to Barbados.
 The story has long been considered a folk legend, but one scholarly source identifies the person as Captain Chaddock, a 17th-century West Indies trader.
 (Kumamoto, J., et al.)

-8.45n Ulloa.
+[person] 8.45n Ulloa.
 Antonio de Ulloa y de la Torre-Giral (1716-1795) was a colonel and naval officer of the Spanish navy, and also an explorer, scientist, author, astronomer, and the first Spanish governor of Louisiana.

 [plant] 8.45n two species; the one bearing a green fruit...and the other a red...and grows chiefly in Mexico.
 There are multiple varieties of avocado.
 The one that Grainger identifies as bearing a green fruit may be *Persea americana* var. *americana*, also known as the West Indian avocado.
 The one that Grainger identifies as growing chiefly in Mexico may be *Persea americana* var. *drymifolia*, also known as the Mexican avocado.

 8.45n butyraceous.
 Of the nature of butter; buttery.

-8.45n Sir Hans Sloane.
+[people] 8.45n Sir Hans Sloane.
 Sir Hans Sloane (1660–1753), an English baronet, physician, and collector.
 In 1687 Sloane sailed to Jamaica where he became the personal physician of Christopher Monck, second duke of Albemarle, and newly appointed governor of Jamaica until the duke's death in 1869.
 During his stay, Sloan made notes on the flora (which he also collected), weather, the topography, natural phenomena such as earthquakes.

 [plant] 8.45n the pear named Lady's-thighs.
 Also known as the Cuisse madame or jargonelle pear (*Pyrus communis* 'Jargonelle').
 One of the oldest pears in cultivation.

 [plant] 8.45n *Bois d'anise*.
 French: anise wood.
 The leaves of some varieties of avocado give off a scent of anise when crushed.

-9.55 'Spite.
-Despite.

 9.55 dog-star.
 The dog star is another name for Sirius, brightest star in the constellation Canis Major (Latin for "the greater dog").
 Sirius rises in conjunction with the sun, July 3 through August 11.